New Treasurer appointed

 The Board are still keen to see further new Trustees to enable succession planning for when other current Governors stand down.
 Anyone who is interested should in the first instance contact the Chairman.

 Tell us what you think

-With an annual expenditure of around £66,000 required to maintain the Magog Down including resourcing the Ranger Service, Dog-Bin Emptying, Farming and Forestry activities as well as administration, the Magog Trust is reliant on support from each visitor to the Down as well as grants, donations and income investment.
-Please become a Friend to help support us join us now
+With annual expenditure now around £90,000 required to maintain the Magog Down including resourcing the Ranger Service, Dog-Bin Emptying, Farming and Forestry activities as well as administration, the Magog Trust is reliant on support from each visitor to the Down as well as grants, donations and income investment.
+Please become a Friend to help us look after this special piece of countryside.

 Car Park Opening Times

 February 17th - April 30th 8am - 6pm

 Our incoming Treasurer explains in this article where our money comes from and how much we have to spend... read more